Queensland Conveyancing FAQ

 It’s an establishment fee that the Brisbane City Council charges when you buy your first home.
 Well, everyone that buys has to pay this fee but if you’re a first home owner, you can fill out a form and get $309.30 back.

-You’re eligible for this if it’s your first property, if you’re at least 18 years of age, you’ve never held property in Australia before and the purchase price is less than $750,000.
+You’re eligible for this if it’s your first property, you’re at least 18 years of age, and you’ve never held property in Australia before.
+The purchase price also needs to be less than $750,000.
 You have to submit the application within 12 months of the Title transfer.

-Here is the direct link to fill out the form: https://www.brisbane.qld.gov.au/about-council/council-information-and-rates/rates-and-payments/rate-account-and-services-establishment-fee
+Here is the direct link to fill out the form: Brisbane City Council

 Well – the answer is no!
 Whilst we’d love to meet and see all of our clients, we understand the people are busy.
 That’s why we’ve engineered our firm in a way where you don’t have to come in and see us.

 Of course, if you prefer to – we can set up an appointment which cost you nothing extra to come in face-to-face.
-However, as we are a tech friendly firm, everything is set up electronically so you don’t have to leave the comfort of your home to take care of all the paperwork!
+However, as we are a tech friendly firm, everything is set up electronically.
+You don’t have to leave the comfort of your home to take care of all the paperwork!

 Fun fact – we can even do your verification of identity right from your smart phone.
 The Empire Legal client experience is at the forefront of every decision we make – pick a conveyancing team you can trust.
 Over 2,500+ people have rated us 5 stars on Google – click the link in the bio for more FAQs!

 We need a Verification of Identity (VOI) certificate to be completed by each client, prior to Settlement for our conveyancing matters.
 This is so we can confirm you are who you say you are.
-Naturally, with cybercrime being soo prominent, law firms have an obligation to ensure they validly identify their clients, and that that person has a right to deal with the land.
+Naturally, with cybercrime being so prominent, law firms have an obligation to validly identify their clients.
+They must also confirm that person has a right to deal with the land.
 You wouldn’t want an imposter pretending to be you, to sell your house and take the sale money!

 There are two options available:-